khaled196/project-1-report/paper.md

 This will compile down to a more complex SPARQL query, and execute it against a remote endpoint.

-SPARQLProg includes bindings for many common biological SPARQL endpoints.
+SPARQLProg now includes bindings for many common biological SPARQL endpoints.
 As part of this hackathon we developed codes to access RDF databases of MBGD [@Chiba:2015], KEGG OC, TogoVar, JCM, Allie, EBI BioSamples, UniProt, and DisGeNET [@Queralt:2016].
 Future work includes using these